FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 ## 5. Executing a Contract Call

 Now that the contract is deployed, you can interact with it.
+In the following steps, you'll learn how to execute contract calls.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-4{ts:line-numbers}